loriculberson/2022-shopping-app/README.md

 - add new route that is a child of Product list.
 Url should be `http://localhost:4000/products/:id`
 - function to display data about one product when you click the product card
 - fetch the product from the server so that the data.
 You'll need another hook called `useParams`.
 It's part of the `react-router-dom` library.
 This hook is used to access the `:id` in the url.
 Once we have the product id, we can make a `GET` request to the server to retrieve that one item.
 Check the `json-server` docs and the `useProducts` hook as a guide.

+**Bonus:**
-- **Bonus:** display whether or not it exists already in the cart, and if so, how many.
+- display whether or not it exists already in the cart, and if so, how many.
+- Add food category links to ProductList page.
+It would allow you to filter and display products by categories, like: `vegan` or `dessert`.
+Hint: `/products/:category`.